verdaux/BookNotes/Phrases/Impressors 25.md

 - [ ] I am largely reason based in making decisions, unless there is the option to make a choice from a place of vengeance.
 - [ ] I won’t allow myself to pee until I’ve finished.
 - [ ] Discomfort, confusion and rage are my faithful muses.
+- [ ] I believe you find your friends at the doorstep of your passions.